Friendship and education

 (b) To direct the activities, organize the whole work, and satisfy himself that it is being carried out efficiently and satisfactorily.
 He must co-ordinate all efforts made by his helpers, the officers and the boys, and see that all are working harmoniously and happily together.
 (Henriques 1933 : 61)

 Talk of service by, and friendship with, youth workers and informal educators may seem rather quaint.
 The context in which they operate and the language they use to name what they do has changed.
-An emphasis on ‘professionalism’ has led to a stronger focus on particular boundaries within informal education, and distance between educators and those they work with.
-The general move away from more open and associational work with groups to individualized case work and outcome-focussed groupwork has also entailed an important shift in focus and relationship.
+An emphasis on ‘professionalism’ has led to a stronger focus on particular boundaries within informal education and distance between educators and those they work with.
+The general move away from more open and associational work with groups to individualized casework and outcome-focused group work has also entailed an important shift in focus and relationship.
 For example, ‘members’ have become ‘clients’ or ‘customers’.
-With the rise of project and short-term work in many informal education settings there often is only limited space for relationships to develop; and work has been increasingly constrained in a large number of countries by state intervention and bureaucratic requirements.
+With the rise of project and short-term work in many informal education settings there often is only limited space for relationships to develop, and work has been increasingly constrained in a large number of countries by state intervention and bureaucratic requirements.
 These movements have led some informal educators to revisit earlier ways of making sense of their role, to think about what they do, for example, in terms of vocation rather than ‘profession’.
 One aspect of this rethinking concerns friendship.

 The nature of friendship

 Here we have followed a number of writers and drawn upon a more classical appreciation.
 Bellah et. al. (1996: 115), returning to Aristotle, suggest that the classical idea of friendship has three components: ‘Friends must enjoy each other’s company, they must be useful to one another, and they must share a common commitment to the good’.
-In contemporary western societies, it is suggested, we tend to define friendship in terms of the first component, and find the notion of utility a difficult to place within friendship.
+In contemporary Western societies, it is suggested that we tend to define friendship in terms of the first component and find the notion of utility difficult to place within friendship.

 What we least understand is the third component, shared commitment to the good, which seems to us quite extraneous to to the idea of friendship.
 In a culture dominated by expressive and utilitarian individualism, it is easy for us to understand the components of pleasure and usefulness, but we have difficulty seeing the point of considering friendship in terms of common moral commitments. (op. cit.)